 Climbing up and down those curving and slippery staircases was an awkward chore and mildly anxiety-inducing in the rain.
 However, the roof’s shape is in fact determined by the height of the catenary arches beneath it, which in turn is determined by the freeform shape of a building containing courtyards and light wells, and six staircases spiralling around water tanks.
 The arc of a catenary arch is steeper and higher in a narrow space than the arc of an arch in a broad space.
 Thus, Gaudí’s unique StairMaster roofscape was dictated by mathematical factors rather than artistic whim.
 This was demonstrated quite nicely through cardboard models kindly supplied by the Pedrera foundation.

 The attic was my favorite space in Casa Milà.
 The play of light and shadow among the graceful lines and ever-changing variegated hues of the brick structures was a feast for the eye.

 Before returning to the ground level of the building, we were herded through one of the restored apartments.
-The living space was very generous with large reception rooms and spacious bedrooms and bathrooms, equipped with all mod cons.
+The living space was very generous with large reception rooms and spacious bedrooms and fully equipped bathrooms.
 The apartment also had plenty of room for a multitude of domestic help to do their work behind the scenes.

 After our tour we returned to the patio level near the garage gate,

-where we recovered in the Cafè de la Pedrera for a while, taking in more details while sistting down comfortably for a change.
-The café overlooks both the street and the interior patio, a very relaxing place to people and design watch.
+where we recovered in the Cafè de la Pedrera for a while, taking in more details while sitting down comfortably for a change.
+The café overlooks both the street and the interior patio, a very relaxing place for people and design watching.